dssg/hitchhikers-guide/sources/index.md

 Our number one priority at DSSG is to train fellows to do data science for social good work.
-This curriculum includes many things you'd find in a data science course or bootcamp, but with an emphasis on social science, ethics, privacy, and social issues.
+This curriculum includes many things you'd find in a data science course or bootcamp, but with an emphasis on solving problems with social impact, integrating data science with the social sciences, discussing ethical implications of the work, as well as privacy, and confidentiality issues.

 **If you are applying to the program or have been accepted as a